 Ride On Bikes has two primary ways of generating revenue: retail sales and service.
 Retail sales consist of new bikes from the GT, Kona, Specialized and Diamondback brands.
 Bikes are available in many styles, including: mountain, downhill, commuter, beach cruiser, and road.
 In addition to bike sales, many accessories (locks, racks, water bottles, etc.) and clothing (jerseys, gloves, shoes, casual wear, etc.) are stocked on a continual basis.
 Finally consumers can find a wide range of parts to fix or upgrade their bikes.

+This bike shop business plan also includes additional revenue sources: service for repairs, assembly and tune-ups.
 The service department has two full-time certified mechanics to help with any bike repairs and maintenance, including tune-ups, flat repairs, accessory installation and warranty repairs.

 3.2 FEATURES & BENEFITS